November 30th 2005 -

 feel like we have driven even half that far because the views are beautiful, and the roads are nice and smooth.
 Our goal is to get to Arches National Park in

-the weather was perfect!
+weather was perfect!
 It was hot, but not too hot.
 It was in the nineties, so being outside was actually enjoyable.
-We spent a lot of time in the swimming
+We spent a lot of time in the swimming pool,

-pool, and lounging around at the beach surrounding the pool.
+and lounging around at the beach surrounding the pool.
 We met another couple at the RV park who were traveling with their amazon parrot.
-It is nice
+It is nice here in

-here in Richfield.
+Richfield.
 You can see snow on the mountains in the distance and there is green in the fields and trees!
 Such a nice treat after the brown of Vegas.
+The birds

-The birds are having a wonderful time as well.
+are having a wonderful time as well.
 Bradley sits in the front window when we drive and he loves looking at everything.
-Abbey has begun to play
+Abbey has begun to play with her toys

-with her toys on the floor of the motorhome like a cat, she will entertain herself for hours doing this.
-Her newest thing is to chase after Frank's toes when he
+on the floor of the motorhome like a cat, she will entertain herself for hours doing this.
+Her newest thing is to chase after Frank's toes when he walks by and

-walks by and attack them.
+attack them.
 The funniest part is that she won't bite my toes.
 Somehow, she knows the difference.
-In fact when I walk by, Abbey will run over and
+In fact when I walk by, Abbey will run over and cuddle with

 June 3rd -